 At least two dead in shooting at St. Louis performing arts high school

-Police said they fatally shot the killer in an exchange of gunfire.
+Police said they fatally shot the killer in an exchange of gunfire at Central Visual and Performing Arts High School.
+At least two people are dead and six others injured.

-Updated at 11:40 Oct.
-24 with a briefing by police and elected officials
+Updated at 1:10 p.m.
+Oct.
+24 with more reaction and information from a briefing by police and elected officials

 Loading...

-At least two people are dead and seven others injured following a shooting at a south St. Louis high school Monday morning.
+At least two people are dead and six others injured following a shooting at a south St. Louis high school Monday morning.

-Interim St. Louis Police Chief Michael Sack said the suspect was killed in an exchange of gunfire with police.
+Interim St. Louis Police Chief Michael Sack said the suspect was killed in an exchange of gunfire with police at Central Visual and Performing Arts High School.

-“This is a heartbreaking day for all of us,” Sack said in a briefing around 11:15 a.m.

-The police department first received calls of shots fired at Central Visual and Performing Arts, a magnet school at 3125 S. Kingshighway, around 9:25 a.m.

 The two people fatally injured were both female, one an adult and one a teenager.
 Sack said their identities would be made public after next of kin were notified.